-For people with water issues, understanding what’s happening and what to do about it can be difficult and treatment expensive.
+Keeping your pool’s water chemistry properly balanced can be challenging.
 The key is to stay on top of it by regularly testing and treating the water.
 All too often, pool owners think that chlorine, either traditional powder, tablet or liquid treatment or by salt chlorination, is enough to cure all that ails the water.
 It’s simply not true.
 The water must be in balance or the chlorine that’s added can become ineffective.

 Perfect water balance is determined by pH, alkalinity, calcium hardness and Total Dissolved Solids (TDS).
 For pool water to be “balanced”, all these factors must stay in their proper range.
 The ranges may vary slightly, depending on the finish of the pool and the average temperature of pool water during the swimming season.

 pH is the most important factor in balancing water.
 It’s measured on a scale from 0 to 14, with 0 being the most acidic, 7 being neutral and 14 being alkaline. pH must be maintained in a narrow window between 7.2 and 7.8 for a pool to be considered balanced.
 Pure water is neutral.
 It’s only when things are dissolved in it that it skews one way or the other.